2AA4-W23/Urbanism-Cities/README.md

 user A4 % java -jar island/island.jar -i input.mesh -o island.mesh -s circle -b tropical -e hills -l 11 -a 5 -r 11 -soil wet -c 5
 ```

-**Note: each time island generator generates cities, cities will be randomly generated.
-For exact same mesh recall, use seed number to regenerate.**
+**Note: whenever the island generator produces cities, they will be generated randomly.
+In order to reproduce the exact same mesh, utilize the given seed number to regenerate it.**

 ## Pathfinder